cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

 [top](#){:.btn .btn--light-outline .btn--small}

 # Final remarks
 In this article, I talked about two free and open source MtG REs, namely **Forge** and **XMage**.
 These projects are community-driven and good examples of FOSS applied to gaming.
 More specifically, they do not attempt to be copies of the official MtG client for Windows (MTGO) but actually introduce many new features (e.g., portability, single player modes, self-hosting MtG servers) that either enhance or complement each other and the official client.
-If you are a fan o MtG like me, you should definitely check them out and if you enjoyed them, please consider supporting the projects by spreading the word or contributing to their continuing development.
+If you are a fan of MtG like me, you should definitely check them out and if you enjoyed them, please consider supporting the projects by spreading the word or contributing to their continuing development.

 [top](#){:.btn .btn--light-outline .btn--small}